aluntzer/radtel/README.md

 ![Spectrum](./screenshots/spectrum.png)

-If acquisiton is enabled, shows current and cumulative average spectrae.
+If acquisition is enabled, shows current and cumulative average spectra.
-The gui elements should be mostly self-explanatory, here are the key/mouse
+The GUI elements should be mostly self-explanatory, here are the key/mouse
 bindings:

 *left click and drag* to define a zoom box